bootstrap-ruby/bootstrap_form/README.md

 `style: :horizontal` option.
 You should specify both `left` and `right` css classes as well (they default to `col-sm-2` and `col-sm-10`).

-To keep the "Remember Me" option and "Log In" button aligned properly, you must wrap them both in a `form_group`.
+In the example below, the checkbox and submit button have been wrapped in a `form_group` to keep them properly aligned.

 ```erb
 <%= bootstrap_form_for(@user, style: :horizontal, left: "col-sm-2", right: "col-sm-10") do |f| %>